aspire-fp7/framework/README.md

 If you have an ARM development board, you can copy this file and run it as you would do any other binary.

-**Warning:** It is possible that when you stop your container and restart it, the MySQL server that is required by some of the steps in the ACTC has stopped.
-In that case, you will see MySQL-related errors either when running the ACTC or when running a protected application (in which case the errors will appear in the log files).
-You can restart the server by running

-    # /etc/init.d/mysql restart

 ## Running the ACTC with only offline protections
 The ACTC now has applied no protections at all to our binary.
 As a first step, we will apply some offline protection techniques.
 The annotations to instruct the protection